 Place of execution

-The services will be performed remotly and meetings in Paris, France at AFD & Expertise France head offices.
+The services will be performed remotely and meetings in Paris, France at AFD & Expertise France head offices.

 Language of the Contract

 This document is written in English, which shall be the reference language for any dispute that may arise regarding the meaning or interpretation of the Contract, to the exclusion of any other language.